Fellowship-of-the-Link/old-TfT-test1/project/How to contribute.md

 * contribute your edits and entirely new files back to the site
 * get and then accept or reject any updates whenever anyone else contributes knowledge

-A full user manual is available on the [Massive Wiki](http://massive.wiki/) site, but in brief, you'll need:
+A more complete user manual is available on the [Massive Wiki](http://Massive Wiki/) site, but in brief, you'll need:

-* a GitHub account, so you can fork [[this site's repository]] of files
+* a GitHub account, so you can fork [this site's repository](https://github.com/Fellowship-of-the-Link/TfT-test1) of files
 * Git on your computer, so you can 'pull' new versions of the files from the repository to your computer, and 'push' your edits back to it
-* software to edit the markdown files: we recommend Obsidian, as its "Obsidian Git" plugin supports the previous step seamlessly, but Massive Wiki works with whatever tool you would like to use
+* software to edit the markdown files: we recommend [Obsidian](https://obsidian.md/) (with the Obsidian Git plugin) or [Pulsar-Edit](https://pulsar-edit.dev/), but Massive Wiki works with whatever tool you would like to use

 ## Future plans